Serious GI Disorders: Crohn’s, Colitis, Colon Cancer & More

 - Consuming food that irritates your digestive tract.
 This could be food you're allergic to.

-These functional issues can be resolved on their own within a few days.
+Some functional gastrointestinal symptoms may resolve spontaneously, but many functional disorders are chronic and require long‑term symptom management.
 They can also be managed through lifestyle adjustments, such as consuming a fibre-rich diet, engaging in regular physical exercise, managing stress, and avoiding known allergens.

 Structural Gastrointestinal Diseases